 - Luke Snow (did undergraduate at Clemson Univ, NSF Fellowship)

-- Yiming Zhang (did MEng at Cornell)
+- Yiming Zhang (did undergraduate at Shanghai Jiao Tong and MEng at Cornell)

 Alumni.